Dravid92/lumel-test/README.md

 This assumes that `python3` is linked to valid installation of python 3 and that `pip` is installed and `pip3`is valid for installing python 3 packages.

-Installing inside virtualenv is recommended, however you can start your project without virtualenv too.
+Installing inside virtualenv is needed

-If you don't have django installed for python 3 then run:
+run to install all requirements for the project:

     $ pip install -r requirements.txt